Johnxujj/Project1/README.md

 ## Limitations & Next Steps

-In the future, I would like to analysis relationship between crews, try to find a best corporate team.
+1. With more time, I would like to dig into relationship between crews, try to find a best coroperation team.

+2. For advanturr and family movie, we can plot and find which month should be put on the screen.

+3. Though movie business drop during pandemic, family online movie web subscribtion incress a lot.
+We can calculte different company gross increase rate to find whose business model is the best.